|The Importance of B12

 body to fully absorb his nutrients again.
 Sadly we lost Moufasa in December of 2010, he was an older guy who

-had some serious health issues.
-The last two years of his life were filled with love and joy and he had a great
+had developed a mass in his stomach.
+The last two years of his life were filled with love and joy and he had a

 Shortly after he passed, her other elderly cat Midnight, began vomiting bile, losing weight, not eating.
 Again I

-horrible, cheap, grain-filled, dry food only diet their entire lives, age and other health factors such as arthritis.
-So
+horrible, cheap, grain-filled, dry food only diet their entire lives, age and other health factors such as arthritis,

 Another example is Purr Panther, who is in our Tributes section.
 Purr was diagnosed with chronic interstitial